SE-UP/potsdam-research-repos/README.md

 3. Run the analysis script.

 ## License
-This project is licensed under CC BY 4
+This repository is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE.txt)

 ## Citation
-Please cite this work as
+Please cite it as described in the [CITATION.cff](CITATION.cff) file.